hzwus/kinetic-soundscapes/README.md

 source setup.sh
 ```

-Now we can run the program with
+Open SuperCollider and evaluate `FoxDot.start`.
+Now we can run the program from the command line with
 ```
 python motion_synthesizer.py
 ```